- Availability: Available now

 ** Little by Little we entry into the peruvian amazon jungle plain

-- Activities: a lot of observation of jungle wildlife from the boat and night walk in the forest
+- Activities: A lot of observation of wildlife; from a motor boat.
+Observation of monkeys in the forest.
+Short night walk in the forest.

 - Lodge altitude: 300 meters above sea level